 What is a Welding Position?

-Welding positions are essential for joining metals, They are the angle in which metal joining are achieved.
+Welding positions are essential for joining metals.
+These are the angles at which metal joining takes place.
 Consisting of four types: horizontal, flat, vertical, and overhead.
 The most common types of welds are groove and fillet welds, which can be performed in all four positions.
-Fillet welds combine two parts of metal vertically or slightly at an angle, while groove welds require full penetration for strong welds.

 Special letters are used to designate fillet and groove welds.
 For groove welding positions, numbers and letters are used: 1G (flat), 2G (horizontal), 3G (vertical), 4G (overhead), 5G (uphill/downhill vertical), and 6G/6GR (overhead vertical welding position).
-For fillet welding positions, numbers and letters are used: 1F (flat), 2F (horizontal), 3F (vertical), and 4F (overhead).

 Diagram of Welding Positions